DumbCaveSpider/GDAccountBackup/README.md

 # Account Backup

-Are you tired of Robtop's stupid account save server?
-Kept getting those <cr>Backup Failed</cr> messages everytime you tried to backup your account data to the cloud? <cy>Well this mod does exactly what you need!</c>

-This mod acts as an <cg>alternative account backup server</c> that allows you to backup your account data to a <cg>third-party server</c>.
+Are you tired of being stuck on a saving loop from RobTop's cloud save?
+Do you want an alternative way to back up your Geometry Dash account data?
+Look no further!
+This mod provides an alternative account backup solution by allowing you to back up your account data and your local levels to a custom backup server.

+## Features

+- Backup and restore your Geometry Dash account data to/from a custom backup server.
+- Auto backup your account data every time you beat a level.
+- Lots of QOL features that even the official cloud save doesn't have!

+## Self-Hosting
 <cy>You can host your own account backup server by checking **[GDAltWebserver](https://github.com/DumbCaveSpider/GDAltWebserver)** which is written in the <cc>Go Programming Language!</c>

 ### <cr>Use this backup mod as an alternative option, not as the main backup solution for your account!</c>